Copyright © Giulia Skye 2021

 “Says he’s freelance.”

-The room filled with a muffled silence as he closed the door.
-It took a moment for Helen to realize she was standing in his hotel room.
+He closed the door.
+The room filled with a muffled silence and it took a moment for Helen to realize she was standing in his hotel room.

 “Let me change out of this shirt and we’ll head out.”
 Sebastian took his jacket off, revealing a short-sleeved shirt that showed off impressive, rounded biceps, long, corded forearms, and pecs like two iron slabs.

-Helen swallowed, focusing on the shoe box at the foot of his bed.
-New running shoes?
-Nice.
-Then she noticed the big black suitcase next to it.
+Helen swallowed, focusing on the big black suitcase next to his bed.
 Scrabbling for something to say, she asked, “How long will you be in England for?”

 “And you’ll be living here, in this hotel, all that time?”
 Just so she knew never to meet Liz here again.